 If you are interested in more detailed info on Ohm’s law, check out this blog post:

 The measurement current is typically a max of 1 mA when measuring a Pt100 sensor, but it can be as low as 100 µA or even lower.
-According to standards (such as IEC 60751), self-heating must not exceed 25% of the sensor’s tolerance specification.
+According to standards such as IEC 60751, self-heating must not exceed 25% of the sensor’s tolerance specification.

-Different mechanical structures of PRT sensors
+Mechanical structures of PRT sensors

 Standard Platinum Resistance Thermometer (SPRT)

-Partially supported PRT
+Partially supported PRTs

 Industrial Platinum Resistance Thermometers, IPRTs